Denis-Kuso/gobup/README.md

 ```bash
 gobup init <project_dir>
 ```
-Creates cfg file in the provided directory named `.gobup.yaml`.
-Best to provide root of your project.
+Creates template cfg file in the provided directory named `.gobup.yaml`.
+Best to provide the root of your project.
+See example below:

 <details markdown=1><summary markdown="span">Example cfg</summary>